Robbie Grossman Player Props: Rangers vs. Mariners

 Robbie Grossman At The Plate

-- Grossman has reached base via a hit in 32 games this season (of 49 played), and had multiple hits in eight of those games.
+- Grossman has picked up a hit in 64.0% of his 50 games this season, with at least two hits in 16.0% of those games.

-- Looking at the 49 games he has played this season, he's went deep in six of them (12.2%), and in 3% of his trips to the dish.
+- Looking at the 50 games he has played this year, he's went deep in six of them (12.0%), and in 3% of his trips to the dish.

-- Grossman has driven home a run in 16 games this season (32.7%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on four occasions..
+- Grossman has an RBI in 16 of 50 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.